Wellington School, Ayr: Campus

 These villas have been modified and extended to create the modern school, including a series of new buildings including new teaching areas and upgraded support spaces.
 Design work for a new Study Centre and Library at Craigweil House was underway in 2011, with the submission of a full planning application then anticipated early in 2012.
-In 2015 the school acquired Craigweil Lodge, lying between Carleton Turrets and Craigweil House, securing a contiguous landholding on the west side of Craigweil Road for the Senior School.
+In 2015 the school acquired Craigweil Lodge, lying between Carlton Turrets and Craigweil House, securing a contiguous landholding on the west side of Craigweil Road for the Senior School.

 The school has its own playing fields and pavilion at Doonside, near Alloway on the outskirts of town.
 The Wellington Outdoor Nursery is also based at Doonside.
 Opened on 1 November 2011 by Ms Angela Constance MSP, Minister for Children and Young People, it is run in partnership with South Ayrshire Council.

 School body

 The school has a roll of 583 day pupils (272 boys, 311 girls) across an age range of 3 to 18.
 Of this, the Senior School 12-18 amounts to some 291 pupils (141 boys, 150 girls).
 The teaching staff (53 full-time, 9 part-time) is led by Simon Johnson, in post as Headmaster since 2015.
 He was educated at Cambridge University and Moray House; previously he held the post of Assistant Rector at the Dollar Academy.